Frequently asked questions

 Is this a permanent tax increase?

-No. This is a temporary Debt Exclusion.
-It is tied specifically to the Pollard loan.
+No. This is a Debt Exclusion tied specifically to the Pollard loan.
 Once the loan is repaid, the tax increase goes away.
+The impact is an investment that declines over time and lasts only for the duration of the bond.

 How much will my individual property taxes rise?

-Based on a $336 million estimate and current town analysis (including a conservative 7% interest rate), the impact is a temporary investment that declines over time.
+Based on the $336 million cost estimate, the impact is a time-limited investment that declines over time.

-- Annual Range: For the average single-family home in Needham (valued at $1.54 million), the additional tax is projected to range from $46 to $2,367 per year.
+- Annual Average: For the average single-family home in Needham (valued at $1.54 million), the additional tax is projected to average $1,422 per year across the term of the bond.

 Why is a new auditorium a priority and how does it benefit the town?

-Needham is lacking a right-sized, modern auditorium to serve the full community.
-The largest performance space is at Newman Elementary School and is undersized and overused; the new auditorium will be a revenue-generating asset for the whole community.
+Needham is lacking a right-sized, modern auditorium to serve both school and community needs.
 See ACT for Needham for more information.

-- Safety & Functionality: We are replacing an outdated 434-seat space that lacks a backstage, dressing rooms and wings.
-Modernizing the facility eliminates hazardous exposed cabling and provides a safe “learning lab” for the 100% of Pollard students in performing arts.
+- Safety & Functionality: We are replacing an outdated 434-seat space that lacks backstage space, dressing rooms, and wings.
+Modernizing the facility eliminates unsafe and undersized spaces and provides classroom and performance space for the 100% of Pollard students who take the performing arts elective.

-We’ve built in protection.
 The project uses a “Construction Manager at Risk” (CMR) model, which provides a Guaranteed Maximum Price.
-This shifts some of the risk of cost overruns from the taxpayers to the contractor.
-We also have a dedicated Town committee of experts (PPBC or Permanent Public Building Committee) overseeing every dollar to ensure fiscal accountability.
+This shifts some of the risk of cost overruns from taxpayers to the contractor.
+We also have a dedicated Town committee (our Permanent Public Building Committee (PPBC)) overseeing every dollar to ensure fiscal accountability, and they have a strong track record of under-budget and on-time projects over the past thirty years.

 Will this tax increase price seniors or low-income residents out of Needham?

-We are committed to protecting our most vulnerable neighbors.
+We understand the concerns of our most vulnerable neighbors.
 The Town offers several tax relief and deferral programs specifically for seniors and those on fixed incomes.
+A new Pollard ensures a consistent pipeline of homebuyers and protects the resale values of homes.

-Why rebuild Pollard when enrollment is projected to decrease?
+Why rebuild Pollard when enrollment is projected to be steady?

 Find more FAQs on the official Pollard Middle School Project page(opens in new tab).